Ralph Lauren says North America sales to come under pressure; shares fall

-(Reuters) - Ralph Lauren Corp (RL.N) said it expects sales in North America for the rest of the year to be pressured by a tough retail environment and weakness in spending by foreign tourists, sending its shares down about 4%.
+July 30 (Reuters) - Ralph Lauren Corp said it expects sales in North America for the rest of the year to be pressured by a tough retail environment and weakness in spending by foreign tourists, sending its shares down about 4%.

 Chief Executive Officer Patrice Louvet said the company has taken a slightly more cautious view of the retail environment for the year ahead, but continues to “clearly see challenges with brick-and-mortar traffic... including foreign tourist volatility.”